 U.S. District Court, District of Massachusetts

-Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Environmental Law.
+Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Environmental Law and Energy Law.
 Ruth has been listed in Best Lawyers since 2011.

 Ruth was selected by her peers for induction into the American College of Environmental Lawyers in 2017.